What's Coming to Netflix in August 2022

 What’s Coming to Netflix on August 16th

+- Barbie in the 12 Dancing Princes (2006) – Animated family movie from Greg Richardson.

+- Barbie: The Pearl Princess (2014) – Barbie stars as Lumina who is a mermaid dreaming to be a princess.

-- Untold (Volume 2) Netflix Original Documentary – Second volume of sports series – will release on Netflix weekly.
+- Untold: The Girlfriend Who Didn’t Exist (Volume 2) Netflix Original Documentary – Sports documentary on NFL star Manti Te’o.

 What’s Coming to Netflix on August 17th